The Down Lo

 Of course, one of the best things to do in St. Louis is to visit the iconic Gateway Arch, which you can climb inside.
 This 630-foot stainless steel structure was built in 1963 and celebrates the westward expansion of the United States.

-And while visiting the Gateway Arch should be at the top of your St. Louis bucket list, there are plenty of other activities that you’ll want to add to your itinerary.
+And while visiting the Gateway Arch (and one of the newest national parks) should be at the top of your St. Louis bucket list, there are plenty of other activities that you’ll want to add to your itinerary.
 Explore the new Union Station and see the city from the Wheel, experience the brand-new virtual reality ride at the St. Louis Aquarium, tour the insane architectural wonder that is City Museum, stop and smell the roses at the Missouri Botanical Garden, explore the 1,300 acres of St. Louis’ Forest Park, and admire the Cathedral Basilica of St. Louis.

 To make your visit to St. Louis one of the best road trips from Chicago, you can add a few stops on your way like Peoria and Springfield, which are part of the iconic Route 66.